 Through MMSF, Manitoba gains by being able to attract high-calibre leaders in clinical medicine and allied health, which in turn has a direct impact on patient care in the province.

 The MMSF Board is comprised completely of volunteers, with a range of medical and/or scientific backgrounds and members from the general community.

-To help maintain and expand its funding program, MMSF currently has partnerships with The Winnipeg Foundation, the Victoria General Hospital Foundation and The Children's Hospital Research Institute of Manitoba.
+To help maintain and expand its funding program, MMSF has partnered throughout its history with the CancerCare Manitoba Foundation, The Children's Hospital Research Institute of Manitoba, The Health Sciences Centre Foundation, The St. Boniface Hospital Albrechtsen Research Centre, The Kidney Foundation of Canada, The Manitoba Health Research Council, The Manitoba Medical College Foundation, The University of Manitoba, the Victoria General Hospital Foundation and The Winnipeg Foundation.
 While Manitoba Blue Cross will always be our primary supporter, we continue to pursue new partnerships in research to help us in expanding our mandate.